ibm-cloud-docs/databases-for-mongodb/howto-resources-scaling.md

 ## Resources and Scaling in the CLI

-{{site.data.keyword.cloud_notm}} CLI cloud databases plug-in
+[{{site.data.keyword.cloud_notm}} CLI cloud databases plug-in](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud-cli) supports viewing and scaling the resources on your deployment.
 Use the command `cdb deployment-groups` to see current resource information for your service, including which resource groups are adjustable.
 To scale any of the available resource groups, use `cdb deployment-groups-set` command.

 For example, the command to view the resource groups for a deployment named "example-deployment":
 `ibmcloud cdb deployment-groups example-deployment`